Jeremiah-Clark/Blog/blog/20260505-Core_Digital_Tool_Stack.md

 ### Worth Mentioning

-- **Obsidian Sync** costs $4 and, in my opinion, is totally worth it.
+- **Obsidian Sync costs $4/month** and, in my opinion, is totally worth it.
 I’ve tried using cloud storage options like Dropbox and iCloud, but there would always be an issue eventually.
 I haven’t had a single problem with Obsidian sync in almost five years of using it.
   - *One caution:* If you open the iOS app and start editing a note that hasn’t synced yet, it’s possible for the sync to overwrite your edits.
 Just give it a minute or two before editing existing notes, and you should be fine.

-- Obsidian also has **GitHub support** built-in.
+- **Obsidian also has GitHub support built in**.
 You can store your Vault in a GitHub repository for both sync and backup.
 When I first tried it, I wasn’t comfortable with GitHub yet and made a mess of it.
 I may try again sometime; there is a lot to recommend this approach.

 ## Web Browser—Zen (at the moment)